Everything to Know About Withdrawals From Apex Trader Funding

 5) Repeat for each account.

 If you have multiple accounts, you will have to fill them out separately here and press the Request button.
-The good thing is that the maximum withdrawal amount applies to each account individually, so you can actually withdraw a lot per month if you’re copy trading across several accounts.
+The good thing is that the maximum withdrawal amount applies to each account individually, so you can actually withdraw a substantial amount of money each month if you’re copy trading across several accounts.

 Also, if it makes any difference, the money you request from multiple accounts during the same payout request will be sent to you in one transaction.
 This is what I was told from Apex support, so I will update this if it’s not true.
 Let me know if you experience something different.